udzura/slides/rubykaigi2025/index.md

 # What It's Doing

-- Decoding PNG
+- On decoding PNG
 - Decompressing deflate compression
-- Getting an error in the process
+- Getting an error in this process

 ----

 # Correctly Handling Deflate...?

-- Looking at the deflate processing, it's clear that bit shift operations are heavily used
+- Looking at the inflate/deflate processing
+  - it's clear that **bit shift operations** are heavily used
-- Maybe one of the related instructions isn't working correctly?
+- Maybe one of the related insns isn't working correctly?

 ----